HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

     To revert to the default editor toolbar, remove the property `inplaceEdit.toolbarConfigForRichText` and restart the server.

+## Using a custom TinyMCE editor configuration with in-place editing

+These customization steps only apply to Web content in-place editing with the TinyMCE editor.

+1. Log in to the WebSphere® Integrated Solutions Console as an administrator.

+2. Click **Resources** > **Resource Environment** > **Resource Environment Providers** > **WCM WCMConfigService**.

+3. Click **Custom properties** to update the configuration properties.

+4. Edit or create the property `inplaceEdit.enhancedRichTextConfig`, and set its value to match the desired configuration.
+Currently three TinyMCE configuration options are supported: valid_children, toolbar, toolbar_mode.
+The value must be in an array format.

+    Sample value:

+    - Multiple TinyMCE options in an array that allow for the HTML style element to be part of a div and to use sliding mode to accommodate any overflowing toolbar buttons.

+        ```bash
+        [ 'valid_children: +div[style]', 'toolbar_mode: sliding' ]
+        ```

+5. Save your changes.

+6. Restart the Portal server to apply your changes.

+    To revert to the default editor toolbar, remove the property `inplaceEdit.enhancedRichTextConfig` and restart the server.

 ???+ info "Related information"
     - [WebSphere® Integrated Solutions Console](../../../deployment/manage/portal_admin_tools/WebSphere_Integrated_Solutions_Console.md)
     - [TinyMCE Documentation](https://www.tiny.cloud/docs/tinymce/6/){target="_blank"}